Thursday is for Preaching

 The last time I preached from the book was in early 2012 when I was doing an overview of each book of the Bible.
-The last time I preached a series from the book was 1993.
-New Song Church in Bolingbrook was just shy of it’s second birthday.
+The time before that was when I preached a series from the book in 1993.
+New Song Church in Bolingbrook was just shy of its second birthday.
 I am now studying it all over again and coming at it with fresh eyes.

 Habakkuk’s problem is that …

 the people he loves

 in the nation he loves,